darklyght/Moduler/README.md

 You may visit the external IP address (http://your-external-ip/) of your server to utilise Moduler.

+## Demo
+You may test out a demo of the application at http://orbital.darklyght.com if you do not wish to install Moduler on your own server.

 ## Disclaimer
 This application was made for a student project and is not ready for production use under any cirumstances.
 Quasar and Horizon are run under development mode.
 Use at your own risk.